hosikiti/hosikiti/README.md

 ### Past Experiences

 - CTO and full-stack developer @ Standing Ovation [2014-2023]
-  - Created a mobile app that acquired 2 million users all over the world.
+  - Created a mobile app that helps users decide what to wear today based on their own items, which acquired 2 million users all over the world.
   - Launched a fashion recommendation service for E-commerce sites, allowing them to show outfit ideas based on visitors' fashion items.
   - Developed with Flutter, NativeScript, and Cordova.
   - Led a development team of frontend, backend, AI, and data engineers.